Article Table Of Contents

-But how has the increase impacted New York?
-Where cities and towns in New York have seen the greatest increase in it's Hispanic population?
+But how has the increase impacted new york?
+Where cities and towns in new york have seen the greatest increase in it's Hispanic population?

-- Port Chester (Photos)
+- Port Chester (Photos | Homes For Sale)

-- Sleepy Hollow (Photos)
+- Sleepy Hollow (Photos | Homes For Sale)

-- West Haverstraw (Photos)
+- West Haverstraw (Photos | Homes For Sale)

 Read on below to see how we crunched the numbers and how your town ranked.

-To see where New York ranked as a state on diversity, we have a ranking of the most diverse states in America.
+To see where new york ranked as a state on diversity, we have a ranking of the most diverse states in America.

-We still believe in the accuracy of data — especially from the census.
-So that's where we went to get the breakdown of race across New York.
+We still believe in the accuracy of data -- especially from the census.
+So that's where we went to get the breakdown of race across new york.

-That lead us to the Census's most recently available data, the 2012-2016 American Community Survey data from the US Census.
+That lead us to the Census's most recently available data, the 2014-2018 American Community Survey data from the US Census.